jgeusebroek/ansible-role-docker/README.md

 	docker_create_group: False
 	docker_group_id: 797

 Optionally create a system group named docker with the specified group ID.
+Please note that a docker group will *always* be created by the docker packages, this setting however gives you control over the group id.

     docker_opts: ''